 Why do ammunition prices sometimes differ from advertised rates?

 Advertised ammunition prices are current and reflect most recent lodge purchases, but may fluctuate among lodges due to their inventory cycle.
 Ammunition prices have surged higher because of the high demand for metals worldwide.
 The price of lead, for example, increased from $0.42/pound to over $1.60/pound last September.
 Increased energy costs globally have likewise increased ammunition production and delivery costs.
 We can see these price increases on US store shelves, too!
 As lodge ammunition inventory is depleted, increased replacement costs result in marginally increased per-box costs for hunters.

 How many birds will I shoot?

 Depends.
 How good of a shot are you?
 GetDucks.com advocates only the legal and ethical take of waterfowl and game birds, and we represent only those outfitters that agree.
 Migratory game bird laws with respect to take, possession and transportation are strictly enforced.
 Period.
 We hunt wild birds only.
 Weather and migrational patterns are critical to optimal shooting.
 During Canada waterfowl hunts and Mexico duck hunts, the daily bag limits are far more generous than in the United States, but are finite.
 In South America, for example, bag limits vary among the lodges, with daily limits between 30 to 50 ducks or 100-125 cartridges per hunter per morning imposed.
-Argentina dove hunting and Uruguay dove hunting provide limitless shooting opportunities.
+Argentina dove hunting provide limitless shooting opportunities.